cr4nb3rrym4st3r/AWS-playground/README.md

 # AWS-playground

+/* add context, my aws journey or showcasing skills or turn it into a project */

 step -1: enable mfa for root user

 Step 0: enable cloudtrail (and allow it to create a bucket for logs)